 Late October is when the Upstate will start to peak, especially around our own mountains.
 Pro tip: A State Park Passport gets you access to Paris Mountain State Park, Table Rock State Park + Caesars Head State Park — three local spots with peeks of peak foliage.
 See Discover SC’s full list of state parks with prime viewing of fall covers.

-By early November, you’ll see fall foliage in your favorite Greenville spots, like Falls Park + along the Prisma Health Swamp Rabbit Trail.
+By early November, you’ll see fall foliage in your favorite Greenville spots, like Falls Park and along the Prisma Health Swamp Rabbit Trail.

 What’s your favorite spot to see the changing leaves?
 Let us know.